Blatko1/earnings-helper/README.md

 First build the source code by adding the `--release` flag and then find the *runnable* file in the `target` folder.

+Before running the program download [chromedriver](https://chromedriver.chromium.org/downloads) and start it in another terminal.
+Most of the time you will need the most recent available version.

 Run:

 ```console